-The team at The Strata Collective believes that the requirements for strata renovations in Sydney within Strata apartments have been clarified however not simplified.
+The team at The Strata Collective believes that the requirements for strata renovations in Sydney within Strata apartments have been clarified, however not simplified as much as it could be.
 The Strata Collective Managing Director Rod Smith believes “this is an unfortunate miss by the Office of Fair Trading.
 Most strata buildings don’t want to tie their owners up in red tape and would prefer to deal with strata renovation applications at Strata Committee level, after having received assurances around the structural ability to complete the proposed work as well as a commitment to provide copies of insurances and warranties to protect the Owners Corporation from future claims.”

-Renovations now fall into one of three categories:
+Strata Renovations Sydney regulations now fall into one of three categories:

 - Cosmetic work (as defined in Section 109 of the Strata Schemes Management Act 2015 “SSMA”).
 All such renovations do not require Owners Corporation approval (ie owners can simply proceed with the listed works).

 - Minor renovations (as defined in Section 110 of the SSMA).
 All such renovations can be Ordinary Resolution at a General Meeting or approval by the Strata Committee if the Owners Corporation has delegated this function.
 The best way to delegate this function to Strata Committees is by the Owners Corporation adopting a works by-law with a renovation form.
 This will simplify the process for Strata Committees enormously.

 - Works that are not Cosmetic Work or Minor Renovations that require a special resolution and often a by-law as well.
 These works are listed in Section 109 (5) B-H of the SSMA